Easy to Learn Data Modeling: From Basics to Practical Table Design (DASP/DAP)

 Cramming all necessary attributes into a single table for the sake of rapid development

-• When the data volume is small, it seems to have no problems
+• When the data volume is small, it seems to have no issues

 6 months later

-• Every time a feature is added, the table structure needs to be modified
+• Every time a feature is added, table structure modification is required

 • The same data is duplicated across multiple tables, causing consistency issues